PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 i.e., - MD5hex (32-byte) digest string calculated from elements's URIs!)

-Try the cpath-admin.sh (without arguments) to see what's there available.
+Try the cpath2.sh (without arguments) to see what's there available.